 - 1/2 Ounce (by weight) all natural Beeswax

 Melt the beeswax in a pyrex cup using a double boiler or a steamer basket, when it is just about melted add the olive oil and let both continue in the double boiler until you have a liquid mixture.
-Stir the contents of the pyrex cup, remove it from the double boiler, and pour into a sterilized glass jar or tin or several glass jars or tins.
+Stir the contents of the pyrex cup, remove it from the double boiler, and pour into a sterilized glass jar or tin or several glass jars or tins to share with your friends.

 Make sure the liquid mixture doesn’t get super hot – remember you are using a double boiler.
 As the mixture cools it will get solid.